-One of the reasons for Little Leagues' wide acceptance and phenomenal growth is that it fills an important need in our free society.
-As our program expands, it takes, more and more, a major part in the development of young people.
+We recognize that our program contributes in part to the development of young people.
 It instills confidence and an understanding of fair play and the rights of other people.

-Many of our younger children may develop slower than others are given an opportunity not only to develop their playing skill but to learn what competition and sportsmanship are all about.
+Additionally, our participants not only develop their playing skill, but they also learn what competition and sportsmanship are all about.
 All who take part in our program are encouraged to develop a high moral code along with their improvement in physical skills and coordination.
-These high aims are more for the benefit of the great majority of children rather than the few who would otherwise come to the top in any competitive athletic endeavor.
+It is our hope that these high aims benefit not only our participants, but our overall community.